 This guide has been created for faculty and researchers of Documentary Studies.
 There are a myriad of print, electronic, and human resources available to you in support of your teaching and scholarly pursuits.
 Each tab of this guide will lead you to librarians and materials to help you design courses and develop your research.
 Please don't hesitate to contact any one of the subject specialist librarians at Duke Libraries to help you navigate our hundreds of databases and millions of books!

 Online (Freely available.)

-Print copies of Document are available at the Perkins and Lilly libraries.
+Document and Double Take are journals of Duke's Center for Documentary Studies.
+Print copies of these journals are available at the Perkins and Lilly libraries.

 Click on Get it @ Duke to locate the full-text for items you find in the databases.
 A box will pop up and tell you if the item is available online or in print.

 If the item you want is not available at Duke, request it from another library using Document Delivery/Interlibrary Loan.